-I have to say that we as a family have come a long way when it comes to bringing travel essentials.
+I have to say that we, as a family, have come a long way when it comes to bringing travel essentials.
 We used to bring everything that we could possibly fit in our luggage.
 We also used to entertain the idea of always checking our luggage in.
 But that’s all changed.

 #TeamCarryOn and #TeamBackpack

-A carryon luggage and a backpack has been our way of traveling as a family.
+A carryon luggage and a backpack have been our way of traveling as a family.
 We’ve done so whenever we fly to Hawaii, or when we fly to the East Coast.
 We’ve successfully traveled with a carry on and backpack all over the world.

 1. It has nothing to do with the cost

 We’ve flown with airlines that offer up to two checked luggage at no extra cost.
-But this travel lifestyle has nothing to do with cost.
+But this travel lifestyle has nothing to do with the cost.
 Speaking of cost, airline baggage fees can range from being free up to $200.
 Here’s a list that I found from Tripadvisor on Airline Baggage Fees.

 Putting cost aside, for us, it is all about convenience.
 With having a carryon and a backpack, we could easily push or pull our luggage around the airport or around the city.
 The carryon luggage easily fit inside the overhead compartment bin.
 Our backpacks can be stored under the seat in front of us and serve as a foot rest as well.